-- Up to 23 months' worth of profits will be taxable in 2023/24, with overlap profit (which usually arises on commencement of trade) being set off against the additional months' profits. - The extra profits will be spread over five years, to avoid a large additional tax charge arising in one year. - The taxpayer may choose to advance the spread profits into an earlier year if it is beneficial to them (e.g. to use up basic rate band) by election on their tax return. - If businesses do not currently have an accounting date between 31 March and 5 April, they may choose to change their accounting date ahead of the changes, to

-- make calculating taxable profit each year easier. - If they choose not to, they will need to file their return every year using partly provisional figures and, when the final figures are available, amend the return (ususally when the following year's tax return is filed.)
+- Up to 23 months' worth of profits come into charge in 2023/24, with overlap profit (which usually arises on commencement of trade) being set off against the additional months' profits. - The extra profits will be spread over five years, to avoid a large additional tax charge arising in one year. - The taxpayer may choose to advance the spread profits into an earlier year if it is beneficial to them (e.g. to use up basic rate band) by election on their tax return. - If businesses do not have an accounting date between 31 March and 5 April, they will need to file their return every year using partly provisional figures and, when the final figures are available, amend the return (usually when the following year's tax return is filed).